gamozolabs/gamozolabs.github.io/_posts/2018-10-18-terrible_android_fuzzer.markdown

 Pretty simple, nothing crazy here.
 We get a full phone directory listing, spin up `MAX_THREADS` threads, and those threads loop forever picking random files to read and write to.

-Let me just give this a little push to the phone annnnnnnnnnnnnnd... __and the phone paniced__.
-In fact almost all the phones I have at my desk paniced!
+Let me just give this a little push to the phone annnnnnnnnnnnnnd... __and the phone panicked__.
+In fact almost all the phones I have at my desk panicked!

 _There we go.
 We have created a world class Android kernel fuzzer, printing out new 0-day!_